ValveSoftware/Fossilize/README.md

 TODO is disassembling more of the other state for quick introspection.
 Currently only SPIR-V disassembly is provided.

 ### `fossilize-opt`

+**NOTE: This tool hasn't been updated since the change to the new database format.
+It might not work as intended at the moment.**

 Runs spirv-opt over all shader modules in the capture and serializes out an optimized version.
 Useful to sanity check that an optimized capture can compile on your driver.